mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

     assert (1.m + 20.cm - 8.mm) == 1.192.m
     ```
+    * just as an ordinary class defines the behavior of certain objects, a metaclass defines the behavior of certain
+        classes and their instances
+    * all method calls from Groovy code go through the meta class
+    * `getMethods()`
+    * `getProperty​(Class sender, Object receiver, String property, boolean isCallToSuper, boolean fromInsideClass)`
+    * `invokeMethod​(Class sender, Object receiver, String methodName, Object[] arguments, boolean isCallToSuper, boolean fromInsideClass)`
+    * The MetaClass interface defines two parts
+        * client API, which is defined via the extend MetaObjectProtocol interface
+        * and the contract with the Groovy runtime system
+* `ExpandoMetaClass` is a `MetaClass` that behaves like an `Expando`, allowing the addition or replacement of methods,
+properties and constructors on the fly
 * In Groovy we work with three kinds of objects: POJO, POGO and Groovy Interceptors
     * POJO - A regular Java object whose class can be written in Java or any other language for the JVM.
     * POGO - A Groovy object whose class is written in Groovy.
 It extends java.lang.Object and implements the